The War in Space: Writing

 While the concept and production of The War in Space was spurred by the international success of Star Wars, the film is actually an outer space redressing of Toho's undersea adventure Atragon and the groundbreaking anime series Space Battleship Yamato.
 The War in Space was originally announced as a sequel to Battle in Outer Space.
-Design-wise, the UNSF Gohten is a cross between the Space Battleship Yamato and the Gotengo.
+Design-wise, the UNSF Gohten is a cross between the Space Battleship Yamato and Gotengo.

 DVD release

 A DVD of the film was released in the United States on April 25, 2006 with both English and Japanese soundtracks.
 Included on the disc was an interview with special effects director for the film, Teruyoshi Nakano.